Unido: jun 28, 2021 Última actividad: sep 26, 2023 iNaturalist

 Hey!
-My name is Luke and I am a 15 year old Inatter.
+My name is Luke and I am a 16 year old Inatter!

 Interested in everything from bacteria to mammals.
 My goal is to find as many species as possible.
 Birds is my main goal but I love discovering any species that I have yet to see.
 I spend most of my time exploring the great outdoors.
-I have nature lover for as long as I can remember and ever since I found seek I devoted the majority of my time to it.
-Then I discovered Inaturalist and now I spend just about all my time exploring nature.
+I have been a nature lover for as long I can remember.

 Along with the natural world I am obsessed with history and geography.
 I am also an amateur pianist, and obsessed metal detectorist.
 So I am interested in basically close to everything.